Saipem rig wraps up drilling ops on Norwegian North Sea field ahead of first oil

 Wintershall Dea Norge, a subsidiary of Germany’s oil and gas company Wintershall Dea, has finished the last part of its drilling campaign at a field in the North Sea off Norway, using Saipem’s Scarabeo 8 semi-submersible rig.

-At the end of October 2020, Wintershall Dea started the drilling campaign on the Nova field and by February 2021, the rig completed the top hole drilling campaign on this field.
+At the end of October 2020, Wintershall Dea started the drilling campaign on the Nova field and by February 2021, the rig completed the top hole drilling campaign on the field.
 The drilling was paused following an incident with one of the x-mas trees and the West Mira rig.
 At first, Northern Ocean expected the rig to resume operations by mid-April, however, the contract for the drilling rig West Mira was terminated in May 2021.

 The following month, Wintershall Dea hired a Saipem-owned rig for the drilling of three production wells and three water injection wells through two subsea templates.
 The last part of the Nova drilling campaign from the Scarabeo 8 semi-submersible rig started in November 2021.